Rangers vs. Tigers Player Props Betting Odds

-Marcus Semien and Riley Greene are among the players with prop bets available when the Texas Rangers and the Detroit Tigers meet at Comerica Park on Monday (first pitch at 1:10 PM ET).
+Player props can be found for Marcus Semien and Riley Greene, among others, when the Texas Rangers visit the Detroit Tigers at Comerica Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!